-- The parent submits an online Report Student Absence form. - The parent should sign out the student at the front desk. - Students will be called to the lobby. - If a student returns to school the same day after an early dismissal, the parent must escort their child to the front desk where they will sign them in then the child will proceed directly to their homeroom.
+- The parent submits an online Report Student Absence form. - The parent electronically signs out student from the front desk and the Early Learning Program.

+Parents pick up students in their PK classroom.

+• If a student returns to school the same day after an early dismissal, parents are to electronically sign the student back in.